emersonloureiro/knit/README.md

 ## The Language

 In Knit, variables are immutable, and require no special keyword in order to be declared.
+Comments - i.e., single-line comments - start with `#`.

+    # This is a comment
     foo = "foo"
+    # Another comment
     bar = 1

 Functions are defined with the `func` keyword, and Knit programs require a `main` function, at the very least.
 Defining other functions and calling them is not yet supperted.